 Baden-Baden’s Castle: Brenners Park-Hotel

 Wealth has its privileges and the Brenners Park-Hotel & Spa feels extremely privileged… in a very appealing way.
-The 110-room hotel, opened in 1872, is lovingly maintained by an excellent staff.
+The 110-room hotel is celebrating its 150th anniversary.
+An excellent staff lovingly maintains this gem.
 With different layouts, all rooms are artfully decorated to highlight the hotel’s Beaux Arts pedigree without sacrificing state-of-the-art technology.

 The main hotel epitomizes low-key luxury yet accommodates well behaved children, especially during the school holidays.
-A resident cat (Kleopatre) who sits on the Reception Desk, guest-centric restaurants and parlors full of books feel genuinely welcoming.
-The recreational facilities including a large pool in a frescoed ballroom.
+A resident cat (Kleopatre) who sits on the Reception Desk welcomes guests.
+The lobby celebrates Brenner’s Park history with a timeline, themed walls and displays of the two families who have preserved its beauty over generations.
+Take advantage of classic recreational facilities including a large pool in a frescoed ballroom.
 The concierge arranges day trips to tour nearby Riesling vineyards or play golf.
-It all adds up to a worry-free and pampering parent-child getaway.
+You’re in for a worry-free, pampering parent-child getaway.

-The newest addition to the hotel, Villa Stephanie, wraps all the fine service and elegance of Brenners into an even more serious spa environment.
-Treatment rooms and medical services, such as aesthetic medicine (cosmetic surgery, Botox), nutrition and physical therapy are housed nearby.
-Spa-goers, or those guests who’ve booked a detox package, are fed uniquely tailored diets in the more private villa restaurant.
-Note that spa treatments are for adults only.
+The newest addition to the hotel, Villa Stephanie Spa & Wellness, wraps the fine service and elegance of Brenners into an even more serious adult spa environment.
+There are several treatment rooms.
+Go for medical services, such as cosmetic surgery, injectables, nutrition or physical therapy that are housed nearby.
+Dine in the private villa restaurant if you’re focussed on the spa or a detox package.

 Planning a Baden-Baden Retreat

 Getting to Baden-Baden is equally stress-free.
-It’s about a 90-minute drive from Frankfurt Airport, has its own small airport, gets local train service and is served by express buses from many German cities.
+Drive 90 minutes from Frankfurt Airport, or fly into the local airport.
+The town is well served by train express buses from many German cities.